Elizabeth-creator-tech/crystalclean-auto/README.md

-# CrystalClean Auto - Complete Documentation
+# Spot - Complete Documentation

 ## Overview

-CrystalClean Auto is a comprehensive web-based car wash management system built with Flask.
+Spot is a comprehensive web-based car wash management system built with Flask.
 It provides an intuitive interface for managing jobs, services, staff, and customer vehicles with real-time status tracking and role-based access control.
 The system uses PostgreSQL for reliable data persistence.

 ## Getting Started